Roadkill: Roadkill observation projects

 The study of roadkill has proven highly amenable to the application of citizen science observation methods.
 Since 2009, statewide roadkill observation systems have been started in the US, enrolling hundreds of observers in reporting roadkill on a website.
 The observers, who are usually naturalists or professional scientists, provide identification, location, and other information about the observations.
 The data are then displayed on a website for easy visualization and made available for studies of proximate causes of roadkill, actual wildlife distributions, wildlife movement, and other studies.
 Roadkill observation system websites are available for the US states of California, Maine, and Idaho.
 In each case, index roads are used to help quantify total impact of vehicle collisions on specific vertebrate taxa.
 Researchers that use data from citizen science platforms may benefit from a large pool of data, specially for iconic, well known conspicuous species.
-Care must be taken when analyzing data for species that are not easy to identify, as studies have showed that misidentification is not uncommon amongst these platforms.
+Care must be taken when analyzing data for species that are not easy to identify, as studies have shown that misidentification is not uncommon amongst these platforms.

-In the United Kingdom, ‘The Road Lab’ (formerly Project Splatter) was started by Cardiff University in 2012, with the aim of estimating the impact of roads and motoring on British wildlife.
+In the United Kingdom, "The Road Lab" (formerly Project Splatter) was started by Cardiff University in 2012, with the aim of estimating the impact of roads and motoring on British wildlife.
 Since then it has gathered data on its website, and on several social media platforms including Facebook and Twitter.

 In India, the project "Provide Animals Safe Transit on Highways" (PATH) was initiated by the Environment Conservation Group in 2015, to study the impact of roads on Indian wildlife.
-A team of five wildlife conservationists led by Mr. R. Mohammed Saleem had undertaken a forty-four-day expedition, traveling more than 17,000 kilometers across 22 states to study and spread awareness on roadkill.
+A team of five wildlife conservationists led by R. Mohammed Saleem had undertaken a forty-four-day expedition, traveling more than 17,000 kilometers across 22 states to study and spread awareness on roadkill.
 It is also gathering data on its website, and social media platforms.
+More focused scientific studies on impacts of traffic on animals have been conducted across India especially in the Western Ghats of south India documenting a large number of species of insects, other arthropods, amphibians, reptiles, birds and mammals killed.
+Another study conducted on 420 km of roads located along cultivated fields in Punjab showed granivorous birds to be killed far more than their availability, likely attracted to spilled grain on the roads.

 In the Czech Republic, an online animal-vehicle crash reporting system Srazenazver.cz is gathering both professional (Police, road maintenance) and volunteered data on roadkill and wildlife-vehicle crashes.
 The application allows users to input, edit and browse data.
 The data is visualized in the form of maps, graphs or tables and analyzed online (KDE+ hotspots identification, area statistics).

 In Australia, wombat roadkill data is collected by the citizen science project, WomSAT.